 The following is a guest post from our partner - Appreciation at Work, written by Dr. Paul White, author of The 5 Languages of Appreciation in the Workplace.
-Dr. White will speak about how to improve staff morale using the five languages of appreciation at our upcoming Live Webcast on July 28th at 3pm EST.
+Dr. White recently spoke about how to improve staff morale using the five languages of appreciation.
+Click here to view his On-Demand Webcast.

 Hi!
 This is Dr. Paul White, psychologist and co-author of The 5 Languages of Appreciation in the Workplace.
 I’m pleased to have the opportunity to share with you who are served by C.A.
 Short Company and the various ways they support your organizations.
 I’m excited to partner with them in bringing additional ways to “make work relationships work.”